-Constructs a data frame of student-level records of First-Year Engineering (FYE) programs and conditions the data for later use as an input to the mice R package for multiple imputation.
-Sets up three variables as predictors (institution, race/ethnicity, and sex) and one variable to be estimated (program CIP code).
+Constructs a data frame of students enrolled in First-Year Engineering (FYE) programs keyed by student ID.
+Conditions the data for use as an input to the mice R package for multiple imputation.
+Sets up three variables as predictors (institution, race/ethnicity, and sex) and one variable to be imputed (program CIP code).

 Arguments